victorcatalin/shortsmaker/README.md

 An open source automated video creation tool for generating short-form video content.
 Short Video Maker combines text-to-speech, automatic captions, background videos, and music to create engaging short videos from simple text inputs.

-This project meant to provide a free alternative to heavy GPU-power hungry video generation (and a free alternative to expensive, third-party API calls).
-The original purpose of this project was to run **locally.**

-But to set expectations, this project is not going to generate a video from scratch based on an image prompt.
+This project is meant to provide a free alternative to heavy GPU-power hungry video generation (and a free alternative to expensive, third-party API calls).
+It doesn't generate a video from scratch based on an image or an image prompt.

 The repository was open-sourced by the [AI Agents A-Z Youtube Channel](https://www.youtube.com/channel/UCloXqLhp_KGhHBe1kwaL2Tg).
 We encourage you to check out the channel for more AI-related content and tutorials.